5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management_(SSDT-PLUG)/README.md

 Enables `X86PlatformPlugin` to implement CPU Power Management.

-## Patch Method: automated, using SSDTTime
+## Patching method 1: automated, using SSDTTime

 The manual patch method described below is outdated, since the patching process can now be automated using **SSDTTime** which can generate the following SSDTs based on analyzing your system's `DSDT`: